junxit/us-congress-bills-110/metadata.md

 - 2008-07-08 — Mr. Davis (IL) moved to suspend the rules and pass the bill.
 - 2008-07-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6197)
 - 2008-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6197)
+- 2008-07-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2008-07-21 — Committee on Homeland Security and Governmental Affairs referred to Subcommittee on Federal Financial Management, Government Information, Federal Services, and International Security.
+- 2008-09-23 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2008-09-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-09-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman without amendment.
+Without written report.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1065.
+- 2008-09-26 — Cleared for White House.
+- 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-26 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9607)
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9607)